 Origami Works Foundation is connecting with Chicago area nonprofit organizations who are enthusiastic about providing a meaningful internship experience for college students, that may lack the financial means to offer a paid opportunity for interns.

-If your organization is selected, you can interview intern candidates and choose two or more bright, engaged college students to support your mission for 8 weeks this summer.
+If your organization is selected, you can interview intern candidates and choose two bright, engaged college students to support your mission for 10 weeks this summer.
 Salaries and payroll taxes to be covered by a grant from Origami Works Foundation.

-Your hosted summer interns will be supported financially as well as developmentally, with programming provided by the foundation designed to grow intern skills and encourage peer networking.
+Your hosted summer interns will be supported financially as well as developmentally, with programming provided by both the foundation as well as our partners at The Cleveland Avenue Foundation for Education designed to grow intern skills and encourage peer networking.

 We look forward to about your organization's summer goals, and how our enthusiastic and professional college interns can benefit your team.

 Complete needed tasks and projects, without paying salaries or payroll taxes

 Expose diverse pipeline of candidates to nonprofit work

 Contribute to career development for first generation college students in Chicagoland